Czech cabinet in crisis after police sweep government offices

 Necas said he would not consider resigning after the raids, but the investigation is a severe blow to his government, which does not have a stable majority in parliament and has already come close to collapsing several times.

-Hundreds of officers from the organised crime unit, some armed and wearing balaclavas, conducted sweeps of the government headquarters and the Defence Ministry.
+Hundreds of officers from the Organized crime unit, some armed and wearing balaclavas, conducted sweeps of the government headquarters and the Defense Ministry.
 They also searched safe deposit boxes in a bank, seized documents at the capital's city hall, and raided private homes.

 One anti-graft campaigner said it was the biggest operation in the past 20 years to tackle corruption in the Czech Republic, a European Union member of 10.5 million people.